opcode81/ProbCog/readme.txt

 In the ./examples/meals/ directory, you can also try out learning.
 To train a BLN or MLN model run "blnlearn" or "mlnlearn".
-There is an example training database called "train.blogdb", which was generated from the scripted stochastic process in "gen.py" (a Python/Jython script).
-You can use the application "genDB" to generate such a database from the generator script.

 *** Further Reading ***